Skip to content

 You need custom logic.
 Want pre-arrival messages sent 48 hours before check-in, but only for direct bookings, and 24 hours for OTA reservations?
 Ready-made integrations rarely offer that level of control.
 Middleware lets you add conditions and data transformations.

 You’re connecting more than two systems.
 If data needs to flow between the PMS, communication platform, housekeeping, and payment system, a central orchestration tool is easier to maintain than a web of direct point-to-point connections.
+For an overview of all the categories involved (from PMS and channel managers to guest-facing apps), see our technology guide for independent hotels at the boutique hotel technology guide.
 More on this approach in our article about integrated hotel tech stacks.

-Middleware typically costs $30-100/month for no-code tools plus setup time.
+Middleware typically costs 30-100 USD per month for no-code tools plus setup time, per public pricing on Make and Zapier.
 Custom solutions involving a developer cost more but give you full control.

 A typical flow after integration